mandiant/flare-fakenet-ng/docs/architecture.md

 involving gateways, DNS, etc.

 # ProxyListener
 The ProxyListener is a full-duplex proxy implemented for both TCP and UDP.
-The ProxyListener implements automatic SSL detection and content-sensitive application-layer routing.
+The ProxyListener implements automatic SSL/TLS detection and content-sensitive application-layer routing.
 It does this by sampling application-layer data to determine if it must be wrapped with SSL.
-It then optionally samples the application-layer data again after wrapping with SSL (or uses the already-sampled data) to pass to a callback in each listener to determine which listener is the most appropriate for the traffic.
+It then samples the application-layer data again after wrapping with SSL (or uses the already-sampled data if SSL is not needed) to pass to a callback in each listener to determine which listener is the most appropriate for the traffic.
 Its configuration consequently entails access to the implementations of the other listeners for purposes of calling the `taste` callback in each listener to determine where to send the traffic.